Mobile Internet Usage by Country: Device Share Statistics for 2026 (June 2026 Update)

 Balanced markets (Italy, Spain, Colombia, Turkey, the UK, South Korea) demand dual-device evaluation cycles.
 Prospects evaluate your product on both mobile and desktop, sometimes in the same day.
 If either experience is weak, the sale stalls.

-At TechnologyChecker, we detect the actual technology stacks companies are running — across 40K+ technologies and 50M+ domains.
+At TechnologyChecker, we detect the actual technology stacks companies are running — across 40K+ technologies and 29.9 million active domains.
 For GTM teams targeting mobile-first geographies, that means you can filter prospects for companies already running modern mobile-capable frontend frameworks, mobile CMS platforms like Shopify, or mobile analytics stacks.
 Instead of guessing which Bangladeshi or Nigerian companies are ready for your mobile SDK, you see which ones already deployed similar technology and can prioritize accordingly.
 See the TechnologyChecker platform for how the detection and filtering work in practice.

 The device share data also changes how you interpret market sizing.
 A country like Bangladesh with 71% mobile share and a large population has a different SaaS opportunity profile than its raw GDP suggests.
 If your product is mobile-compatible, Bangladesh is a meaningful market.
 If it's desktop-only, it's not.
 Our post on Shopify migration patterns touches on how mobile-first commerce shifts migration flows across platforms.